Interviews

 What inspired your latest track, "Afterlife," and what does it represent to you on a personal or emotional level?

 Staton: Yup.
 I'm going to chime in too.
-Yeah, I would say it's pretty much the same for me as well.
+I would say it's pretty much the same for me as well.
 I've done a lot of healing over the past, probably ten years, in terms of grief.
 I lost my mom to cancer.
 She battled three different types of cancers throughout my teenage years and going into my 20s, and finally the last time just got her.
 It means a lot to me to have part of that song.
-When I came on board, the song was already in process, so I was really appreciative of the guys for letting me chime in and help with some of the lyrics as well as the music component of the drums.
+When I came on board, the song was already in process, so I was really appreciative of the guys for letting me come in and help with some of the lyrics as well as the music component of the drums.
 It pretty much is what it is, talking about the afterlife and the other side.

 Were there any specific moments or lines in the song that felt especially important to get right?